 If you’re not sure where to start, read our article on localization strategy.

-As a part of your marketing localization efforts, you’ll need to choose the right marketing channels.
+As a part of your marketing translation efforts, you’ll need to choose the right marketing channels.
 Research which digital and traditional channels are most effective in the region.
 Take into account local search engines, social media platforms, and influencers.

 📚 Further reading: As you plan your market expansion, you have to gradually work on improving your brand visibility.
 Remember–you’re competing against brands that have earned the trust of your target audience long before you joined the game.
 Check out this guide to international SEO and learn how you can ensure high visibility in local search engines.